-- In residential subdivisions where the Fire Department identifies the need for water storage.
-During the Development Review Team meeting, Deputy Fire Chief John Wescott stated residential sprinkler systems are required for each single-family residence and provide a 300-gallon storage tank in the basement.
-A note will be included in the subdivision plan for the final plan for review. - A hydrogeologic assessment must be submitted as part of the Preliminary Plan submission when the subdivision is not served by public sewer and the subdivision has an average density of more than one dwelling unit per 100,000 square feet. - This subdivision is not located over a significant sand and gravel aquifer or in a "Direct Watershed of a Lake Most Risk," as defined by the DEP. - If applicable, the Maine DEP rules on Significant Wildlife Habitat at Chapter 335 state that: "Significant vernal pool habitat consists of a vernal pool depression and that portion of the critical terrestrial habitat within 250 feet of the spring or fall high watermark of the depression.
+- An "Ability to Serve" letter from the PWD approving the public water service to the subdivision must be submitted with the Final Plan. - Deputy Fire Chief John Wescott recommended a new hydrant be placed in the subdivision near the existing Hammerhead turnaround, at about 800'.
+Existing and proposed hydrants should be shown on the plan.
+The final plan needs to demonstrate conformance to fire code, Chapter 95 of Windham Land Use Ordinance, specifically at 95.4.1. - A hydrogeologic assessment must be submitted as part of the Preliminary Plan submission when the subdivision is not served by public sewer and the subdivision has an average density of more than one dwelling unit per 100,000 square feet.
+The Planning Board may waive this requirement, see above in the Wavier section for more details. - This subdivision is not located over a significant sand and gravel aquifer or in a "Direct Watershed of a Lake Most Risk," as defined by the DEP. - If applicable, the Maine DEP rules on Significant Wildlife Habitat at Chapter 335 state that: "Significant vernal pool habitat consists of a vernal pool depression and that portion of the critical terrestrial habitat within 250 feet of the spring or fall high watermark of the depression.
 An activity that takes place in, on, or over a significant vernal pool habitat must meet the standards of this chapter."
 The applicant should show the 250' significant vernal pool habitat setback on the Plan.